-Table 3-3.
+Table 3-4.
 Template wildcards

-Wildcard Description Available in following templates date The current date in the format: YYYY-MM-DD filetypes, file header, function description, ChangeLog entry untitled The string "untitled" (this will be translated to your locale), used in filetype templates filetypes, file header, function description, ChangeLog entry datetime The current date and time in the format: DD.MM.YYYY HH:mm:ss ZZZZ file header, function description filename The filename of the current file.
-Only available for the file header template. file header gpl This wildcard inserts a short GPL notice. file header functionname The function name of the function at cursor position.
+Wildcard Description Available in following templates developer The name of the developer. filetypes, file header, function description, ChangeLog entry initial The initials of the developer name, e.g. "ET" for Enrico Troeger or "JFD" for John Foobar Doe. filetypes, file header, function description, ChangeLog entry mail The email address of the developer. file header, function description, ChangeLog entry company The company name, the developer is working for. filetypes, file header, function description, ChangeLog entry year The current year in the format: YYYY filetypes, file header, function description, ChangeLog entry version The initial version of a new file. filetypes, file header, function description, ChangeLog entry date The current date in the format: YYYY-MM-DD filetypes, file header, function description, ChangeLog entry untitled The string "untitled" (this will be translated to your locale), used in filetype templates filetypes, file header, function description, ChangeLog entry datetime The current date and time in the format: DD.MM.YYYY HH:mm:ss ZZZZ file header, function description filename The filename of the current file.
+Only available for the file header template. file header

+Wildcard Description Available in following templates gpl This wildcard inserts a short GPL notice. file header functionname The function name of the function at cursor position.
 This wildcard will only be replaced in the function description template. function description